 How can we create a visible and safe future for LGBTQIA people in Liverpool?

-Following a spate of violent hate crimes against our community in the summer of 2021, Queer The City took on a fresh focus.
+In the summer of 2021, following a spate of violent hate crimes against our community, Queer the City took on a fresh focus.
 Culture Liverpool (the city council’s department for culture and tourism) approached Homotopia and LCR Pride Foundation and asked us to put together a creative, community-led response.

 Have your say.
 You can still fill out our community consultation here or get in touch on email@example.com.